Holacracy: What Is It, and How Does It Work?

 Image: Shutterstock

-A holacracy is an organizational structure that distributes authority throughout an organization, empowering employees to execute their role with complete autonomy.
+A holacracy is an organizational structure that distributes authority throughout an organization, empowering employees to execute their roles with complete autonomy.
+While holacracy can help organizations adapt quickly and gain organizational transparency, it is not a fit for every company culture.

 What Is Holacracy?